lolinlab/parallelEMD/README.md

 # Parallel EMD

-This program performs parallele 1-D EMD (empirical model decomposition) on GPU, and returns the IMFs of each input, then, for each of the IMFs, the program also finds the upper evenlop, lower envelop, critical points (local maxima and local minina).
+This program performs parallel 1-D EMD (empirical model decomposition) on GPU, and returns the IMFs of each input, then, for each of the IMFs, the program also finds the upper evenlop, lower envelop, critical points (local maxima and local minina).

 The 1-D signals with the same length (such as EEG signal for each sleep epoch) can be decomposed simultaneously, with each signal processed by each of the GPU kernal.